 Hutton Cranswick is a working community comprising the villages of Hutton and Cranswick.
-Situated 3 miles south of Driffield on the A164 road to Beverley in the county of East Yorkshire it has a good selection of shops including a mini markets, a butcher, a fish and chip shop, a post office, farm shop, gymnasium, hairdresser and one public house.
-The population is just over 2000 with 870 houses.
+Situated 3 miles south of Driffield on the A164 road to Beverley in the county of East Yorkshire it has a good selection of shops including a mini markets, a butcher, a fish and chip shop, a post office, farm shop, hairdresser and one public house.
+The population is over 2000 with 990 houses.
 It is regarded by most residents and the local authorities as one village and it’s mainly a working village with a small but growing retirement community.

 Hutton Cranswick’s main claim to fame is its village green, which is claimed to be the largest in the East Riding.
 It runs to some six and a half acres and provides the village with a pleasant visitor attraction that includes mature and impressive horse chestnut trees, a children’s play area and the village pond complete with ducks.
+The Village Show is on The Green each July, on the same weekend as Cran-

-The village produces each month a 28 page Bulletin providing advertising for local business, comment on local affairs and the opportunity to advise residents of forthcoming events and the success or otherwise of past activities.
+The village produces, each month, a 28 page Bulletin providing advertising for local business, comment on local affairs and the opportunity to advise residents of forthcoming events and the success or otherwise of past activities.

 There is a thriving industrial estate with a good mix of industries providing varied employment opportunities.
 (Including two PLC’s) three garages and a caravan agency along with various small businesses in workshop units.